 Approval for any credit card will depend on your status.
 The APR shown represents the interest rate offered to most successful applicants.
 Depending on your personal circumstances the APR you're offered may be higher, or you may not be offered credit at all.
 Fees and rates are subject to change without notice.
 It's always wise to check the terms of any deal before you borrow.

-Avoid international transaction fees or enjoy complimentary travel insurance with a credit card on your next holiday.
+Avoid international transaction fees by choosing a dedicated credit card for your next holiday.

 There are many ways for holidaymakers to take money with them on holiday, including credit cards designed for overseas use.
 These credit cards generally charge low or no foreign transaction fees, no currency conversion fees and no ATM withdrawal fees while offering travel-centric perks such as complimentary travel insurance, rewards programmes and airline lounge passes.
 But these cards aren’t entirely cost-free.
 As the best credit card for you will depend on where you’re travelling, your spending plans and your financial situation, you can use this guide to compare your options and find the right card for your needs.

 Comparison of credit cards with no charge for overseas transactions

 How to compare credit cards for overseas travel

 With certain credit cards on the market specifically designed for overseas use, there are some important features you should compare to find the right one for you.

 In your hunt for a credit card to use overseas, one of the first features to consider is international acceptance.
 Credit cards with affiliation to Visa or Mastercard find acceptance in most countries around the world, at ATMs and chip and PIN payment terminals alike.
 Acceptance of Diners Club and American Express cards is not as widespread and their use could attract higher fees.